The 22 Letters of the Phoenician Alphabet

-22 Phoenician letters at the origin of our alphabets
+At the origin of modern alphabets

-Before words, there are signs.
-Twenty-two simple forms, traced more than 3,000 years ago on the shores of the Mediterranean.
+Twenty-two simple forms, used more than 3,000 years ago on the shores of the Mediterranean, notably in Byblos, in present-day Lebanon.

 They do not record vowels.
-They do not describe ideas.
-They represent sounds.

-And they have never truly disappeared.
+And since then, it has never truly disappeared.

 transmission of the Phoenician letter Aleph written on papyrus in Byblos